 Art therapy (or art psychotherapy) is a form of psychotherapy using the creative process in a safe therapeutic space to improve psychological and emotional health.
 A hybrid discipline, its roots lie in both art and psychotherapy.

 In art therapy, art making is used to support clients to express feelings that may be difficult to verbalise, to explore their emotions, to clarify and resolve inner conflicts, and to enhance self-awareness and self-esteem.

 WHO CAN BENEFIT FROM ART THERAPY?

-Art therapy is practiced by individuals of all ages around the world.
+Art therapy benefits individuals of all ages around the world.
 They may experience mental health challenges, illness or trauma, or seek a greater sense of well-being and connection.
-You may have a look at our Facebook page where we often share articles about applications of art therapy.

 Art therapy is a visual and sensory form of psychotherapy, that engages both body and mind.
 Recent clinical and neuroscience research demonstrated its benefits in the amelioration of many somatically-based conditions, including depression, trauma reactions and memories, post traumatic stress, pain and fatigue perception.

 Art therapy doesn't require any skills in art making, don't fret!
 It is very different from art classes you may know.
 Art therapists support you to connect to creativity and imagination, and to find your own ways to express yourself.

 Each person gives a different meaning to an image, based on their background, personality and art making process.
 Art therapists don't analyse artworks: they help you to reflect on your own creative process and meaning making.

 Artworks created in art therapy